 Required Reading: Order book below.

-What You Will Learn: This training focuses on Level 1 Sling skills as well as spotting, safe practices, teaching methods, and classroom management.
-We strongly emphasize progressions, particularly to develop strong inversions.
-You will work with the classic sling skills as well as several variations and sequences we’ve developed over the years.
+What You Will Learn: This training focuses on Level 1 Sling skills as well as anatomy for aerial teachers, how to plan the perfect warm-up, safe practices, teaching methods, and classroom management.
+We strongly emphasize progressions, particularly to develop a student's first inversion.
+You will work with the classic sling skills as well as several skills that are helpful for proper development of aerial muscles that we’ve developed over the years.

 Skills in the sling help develop foundational technique for all aerial apparatuses.
-We begin with basic shapes and body positions, from multiple zones of the apparatus (sitting, standing, and inverting from the sacrum).
-We will explore inversion progressions in great detail to prepare students for higher level skills on sling, but also to transition easily to learning other apparatuses.
+We begin with basic shapes and body positions, from multiple zones of the apparatus (sitting, standing, inverting from the sacrum, etc).
 Clinics include spotting techniques and core engagement progressions, while discussion topics include safety, teaching philosophies, classroom management, and an open Q&A. The training concludes with practice teaching.

 Audition Video: Email video here.